James-Karwowski/ChannelFun-Hockey-3DS-Edition/README.md

-DISCLAIMER: Channel F 'Hockey' (3DS Edition) is not in a FULLY playable state at the moment, however, when it is finished I will add the release version of the game below.
+DISCLAIMER: This game is not in a FULLY playable state at the moment, however, when it is finished I will add the release version of the game below.

 !!!
 IMPORTANT !!! - The name below is NOT the final name of this project, and is likely to change over the course of development.
 # Pong 2 (3DS Edition) - DEMO